jaimearanaz/AxaTest/README.md

 To keep layers independent between each other, usually models are different and not shared between layers.
 Instead, each layer defines its own models, and the translation between them are made by extensions called `Mappers`.

-For example, Views use its own kind of models suffixed with `Ui` in order to be absolutely independent for the rest of the app system.
+For example, Views use its own kind of models (named with `Ui` suffix) in order to be absolutely independent for the rest of the app system.
 In this way, we could change the UI without affect other system models, just the `Ui` ones; or we could redefine the domain or logic models, but if the UI keeps the same, the `Ui` models will be kept too.

 ## Use cases

 The use cases define the bussines or domain logic, those what is considered the core of our system and what defines our bussines intention.
-They obtain data from different sources, manipulate the data, apply its logic to it, and return it to the View Models or send it to a repository.
+They obtain data from different sources called repositories, manipulate the data, apply its logic to it, and return it to the View Models or send it to a particular repository.

-Use cases are defined in plain classes named `UseCases`.
+Use cases are defined in plain classes named after `UseCases`.
 They define a method `execute()` that triggers the action they were defined for, clearly expressed in its own class name.
-They are defined as asynchronous methods, because bussines logic do not know anything about **where data is coming from** (network, data bases, device), and thus we don't know how long the execution is going to take.
+This method is always defined as an asynchronous method, because the clients of the use cases do not know anything about **where data is coming from** (network, data bases, system, etc.), and thus they don't even know how long the execution is going to take.

 For this asynchronous nature we use the new Swift feature `async/await`.